 The gameplay here has a great, explosive pace and the soundtrack amplifies all the excitement even more.
 Whether you want a partner who is ready to come in and execute coordinated plays with military precision or you just want a friend to goof around with as you both just try your best to score at least once in the whole game, Rocket League has what it takes to keep you and your friends entertained for hours.

 22. Skylanders Imaginators

 No matter how you may feel about the death of Spyro that was brought along by this toys-to-life franchise, there’s no denying that Skylanders is one very fun time.

-Metal Slug is one of the Neo Geo classics that are available on the Nintendo Switch’s eShop.
+Metal Slug 3 is one of the many Neo Geo classics available on the Nintendo Switch’s eShop.
 It’s a serious blast from the past that many older gamers may remember from arcades and classic handhelds.

 You play as a lone soldier who’s taking the fight to a seemingly endless army of robots and other technical marvels.
 Like most games of its time, Metal Slug can be really challenging, so it’s fortunate that you don’t have to go at it alone.